 Note

-This action is needed to get the sample JSON payload for the next action - Parse JSON.
-Place the output representing the attachment into Inputs.
+This action is necessary to get the sample JSON payload for the next step - Parse JSON.
+In the Inputs field, place the dynamic content representing the attachment field in the Microsoft Form.
+In our case, it’s Please upload a copy of your receipt:

-Add the Parse JSON action next.
-It has two parameters:
+Now, let’s add the Parse JSON action, which has two parameters:

 {